1.4 Operators, Precedence, and Type Conversion

 rate = 1.25

-Python does not automatically convert unrelated types in every context.
-3 + '4' raises TypeError because Python will not guess whether you meant numeric addition or string concatenation.
+Python does not silently convert unrelated types.
+3 + '4' raises TypeError because Python will not guess between numeric addition and string concatenation.
+By contrast '3' * 2 is allowed and gives '33' (repetition), a frequent distractor.

 Explicit conversion functions are tested often: